-You get your own self-contained property with the support you need now or in years to come.
+You get your own self-contained property.
 It most definitely is not a care home, and you and your family and friends may come and go as often as you like.
 We only ask, if you are going away over night that you let the Coordinator know, so we do not call out your key holder to check if you are okay.

 You will be asked when you apply if you have a pet.
 We allow one pet automatically, but more than one must be requested in writing via your Housing Officer.

 Family and friends are welcome to stay for a few days or a week.
 However they can’t move in.
 Most of our complexes have a guest room which may be booked out at a very reasonable price per person per night.

 All our tenants living in sheltered and enhanced properties can get help from our on-site staff with rent management, housing benefit claims, reporting repairs, monitoring inactivity and responding to emergency pull cords.
 We can also put you in touch with other professionals if you need further support to enable you to live independently.

 Please register for housing in Edinburgh via Edindex, Key to Choice lettings system in conjunction with Edinburgh Council.
 For Fife you will need to register with the Fife housing or our own waiting list.
 And for Mid and East Lothian, apply directly via the local authorities in these areas.

 If you move into one of our sheltered sites, the onsite Coordinator will check in with you to ensure you are settling in well, and will be on hand if you need to speak to them.
 If you’re moving into our Mainstream, Amenity or Alarmed Housing, you will have a Settling In visit arranged with your Housing Officer, and again you can call them to arrange a home visit if you need to speak to them prior to this date.